 Step 3: Prep the Vegetables

-Wash all vegetables thoroughly to remove any dirt or debris.
+Rinse all vegetables thoroughly to eliminate any dirt or residue.
 Peel carrots and potatoes, if desired, for a cleaner presentation.
 Cut the cabbage into wedges, dice the potatoes into large chunks, and slice the carrots into manageable pieces.
 Keeping the pieces uniform ensures even cooking and a balanced presentation.
 Once chopped, organize the vegetables into separate bowls for easy access during cooking.

 Step 4: Prepare the Cooking Liquid